20 BEST THINGS TO DO IN THE CATLINS – Ultimate Guide

 Look out over Bluff Hill lookout

-Bluff Hill provides visitors with a spectacular view over Foveaux Strait and the Southland Plains.
-Located nearby Invercargill it is a great place to enjoy nature with it’s native forest, wind-battered coast and scrub-covered hillsides.
+Bluff Hill provides a spectacular view over Foveaux Strait and the Southland Plains.
+Located near Invercargill it is a great place to enjoy nature with its native forest, wind-battered coast and scrub-covered hillsides.
 There is a well-established track network, mountain bike track, car park and interpretation panels so you can enjoy the outdoors here all day.

 Visit Jack’s Blowhole

-Jack’ blowhole is part of a subterranean tunnel which is over 200 metres long.
+Jack’s blowhole is part of a subterranean tunnel that is over 200 meters long located in Jack’s Bay.
 Many years ago a cave in this sea tunnel collapsed and created the famous blowhole you can see today.
-After a short walk along the stunning Catlins coast you can witness the blowhole and its power.
+After a short walk along the stunning Catlins coast, you can witness the blowhole and its power.
 During high tide you can see a dramatic spouting show.
 Therefore it is recommended to plan your walk around the tide times.

 Check out Tunnel Hill